Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 Assets - money and savings and other valuable items which can be used to pay debts, for example, a house, flat, jewellery or car.

 Civil court – a court, usually a county court, where you can bring a claim for damages (financial compensation) against someone who has wrongly caused you loss, damage or injury.
+You might use the small claims court, or the fast-track or multi-track process in a county court.

 Defendant - person or organisation the case is brought against.